JRCSTU/wltp/README.rst

     **Figure 1:** *WLTP cycle for class-3b Vehicles*

-.. important:: This project is still in *alpha* stage.
+..
+Attention:: This project is still in *alpha* stage.
 Its results are not
     considered "correct", and no approval procedure should rely on them.
     Some of the known deficiencies are described in :doc:`CHANGES`.
     Comparison of result with those from Heinz-db are imprinted in the :mod:`~wltp.test.wltp_db_tests` test-case.